SimplexCC/sell-docs/source/includes/reference/_send-crypto.md

 Your response includes an `xo_id`.

 If you respond with a `"pending"` status, via either p/REST or MsgQueue, you will need to later notify Simplex when the status changes to either `"completed"` or `"failed"`.
-You do this using the `send-crypto-notify` API.
+You do this using the `send-crypto-notify-status` API.

 Alternatively, Simplex may poll you for the status, again via either p/REST or MsgQueue, using `send-crypto-get-status`.